 Sound intensity based sound power

-A portable, hand-held sound intensity analyzer system comprising the 2-channel Hand-held Analyzer Type 2270 (with sound level meter), Sound Intensity Software BZ-7233 and a Sound Intensity Probe Kit Type 3654, is also available.
+A portable, sound intensity analyzer system comprising the 2-channel sound level meter / analyzer, Sound Intensity Software BZ-7233 and a Sound Intensity Probe Kit Type 3654, is also ideal for conducting intensity measurements.